-Temples were very important in ancient Egypt and people believed that these were places where gods and goddesses lived.
-Every god or goddess had a different temple where he or she was worshipped by the priests of the temple and the pharaoh.
+Temples were significant in ancient Egypt, and people believed these were places where gods and goddesses lived.
+Every god or goddess had a different temple where the priests of the temple and the pharaoh worshiped him or her.
 Temples in ancient were not a place of communal worship.
-Only the king and the priests were allowed to conduct rituals in the temple and only after undergoing rigorous purification.
+Only the king and the priests were allowed to conduct rituals in the temple after undergoing rigorous purification.
 The public was only allowed in the temple during the festivals when the god supposedly came out of the temple.
-The Temples of ancient Egypt were of very high value and played an important role in the economy of the country as well.
-Temples were endowed with large agricultural lands where a large number of people were employed in service to the temple and temples were believed to be the physical location where the Egyptian pharaohs and priests could connect with the gods.
+The Temples of ancient Egypt were of very high value and played an essential role in the country's economy.
+Temples were endowed with significant agricultural lands where many people were employed in service to the temple, and temples were believed to be the physical location where the Egyptian pharaohs and priests could connect with the gods.

-The larger temples in Egypt were made out of stone to ensure they lasted longer.
-The floors of the temples rose through courts and halls of columns which were shaped in the form of papyrus, palms, and lotus flowers.
+The more prominent temples in Egypt were made of stone to ensure they lasted longer.
+The floors of the temples rose through courts and halls of columns, which were shaped in the form of papyrus, palms, and lotus flowers.

-The inside of the temples was decorated with the pharaoh performing the cult rituals of the deity and also scenes of the Pharaoh fighting in battles, while on the outside the pharaoh was shown repelling the forces of chaos.
+The inside of the temples was decorated with the Pharaoh performing the cult rituals of the deity and scenes of the Pharaoh fighting in battles.
+At the same time, on the outside, the Pharaoh was shown repelling the forces of chaos.
 Famous Temples Of Ancient Egypt

 The earliest temples of ancient Egypt were constructed around the 4th millennium B.C. and depicted the shape of reed huts.

-The last of the Egyptian temples were built at Philae which stopped using after the 6th century A.D., so the temples of ancient Egypt covered a large variety of different structures that evolved over a long period of time.
-When visiting Egypt these temples are a definite must-see.
+The last Egyptian temples were built at Philae, which stopped being used after the 6th century A.D.
+Hence, the temples of ancient Egypt covered a large variety of structures that evolved over a long time.
+When visiting Egypt, these temples are a definite must-see.

 ► Medinet Habu